swashata/wp-webpack-script/site/docs/concepts/how-publicpath-works.md

+---
-# How code-splitting and dynamic Import works
+title: How code-splitting and dynamic Import works
+category: Tutorials
+---

 Glad you asked.
 The documentation at [webpack `output.publicPath`](https://webpack.js.org/configuration/output/#output-publicpath) says this is one `free` variable `__webpack_public_path__` which can be used to